Investigators, Program Directors

 applied cryptography.
 He holds a Ph.D. in Computer Science from Purdue

-Ning Xie is an Assistant Professor in the School of Computing and Information Sciences, Florida International University.
+Dr. Ning Xie is an Assistant Professor in the School of Computing and Information Sciences, Florida International University.
 His research interests are generally in Sublinear Algorithms, especially Property Testing and Analysis of Boolean Functions.

 Mark A. Finlayson

 Dr. Mark A. Finlayson recieved his Ph.D. in Computer Science from MIT in 2012 under

 the supervision of Professor Patrick H. Winston.
 Following that, he was a

 Research Scientist in the MIT Computer Science and Artificial Intelligence

 Laboratory for two and a half years.
 He received his M.S. in 2001 from MIT, and the B.S.

 in 1998 from the University of Michigan, both in Electrical Engineering.